|Nutrition Facts (per serving)|

 Heat the remaining 1 tablespoon oil in the wok over medium-high heat.
 When the oil is hot, add the chopped garlic, ginger, and scallions.
 Stir-fry briefly for a few seconds until aromatic.

-Add the sauce and the green beans to the wok.
-Toss the ingredients together.
+Add the sauce and the green beans to the wok and toss the ingredients together.